ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 These should be in their own sections, not nested under zenhub_configuration.
 Commented examples are present in the file example above.

-> ⚠️ **NOTE:** `k8s_cidr` values can only be set during the initial installation of k3s, which occurs during the **first** run of `zhe-config --config-file <file.yaml>`.
-Once set, it cannot be changed on a running cluster.

 - `ssl_self_signed`: Generate a new self-signed SSL certificate during installation

-> ⚠️ **NOTE:** Please ensure your subnet mask is between 16 and 20 for both the cluster and service space to allow the cluster to operate normally.
-Please make sure that `cluster_cidr` and `service_cidr` do not overlap.
-- `k8s_cidr`: Assign a custom CIDR for the internal kubernetes network
-  - `cluster_cidr`: IPv4/IPv6 network CIDRs to use for pod IPs.
-If unset, defaults to 10.42.0.0/16
-  - `service_cidr`: IPv4/IPv6 network CIDRs to use for service IPs.
-If unset, defaults to 10.43.0.0/16
 - `ssh_keys`: SSH key(s) to be included as authorized_keys
 - `ip`: Configure the VM to use static IP
 - `chrony`: Configure the VM to use custom NTP servers for your environment